ecyshor/nicu.dev/content/pages/about.md

 ---
-title: "About me"
-template: "page"
+template: page
+title: About me
+slug: me
+draft: false
-socialImage: "/media/swiss-alps.jpg"
+socialImage: /media/swiss-alps.jpg
 ---
 Software engineer living in Zürich, Switzerland.

-Born and raised in Romania, moved to Amsterdam for a few years, and eventually up to Zürich.
-Like to get mangled by a lot of different technologies and find a pleasure in that.
+Coding for work mostly in Scala, in my free time using VueJS, Typescript, some go here and there and currently doing some dives into rust.

+Got a collection of raspberry pies I'm tinkering with, and trying to find the time to build a kubernetes cluster out of them (because why not).

+When not coding you'll find me cycling, hiking or skiing.